 - Type B. This involves a tear in the lower aorta only (descending aorta).
 The tear may also extend into the abdomen but any tear that involves the ascending aorta is called a type A aortic dissection.

 Aortic dissection is relatively uncommon.
 The condition most frequently occurs in people in their 50s and 60s and is rare in people under 40 years of age.
 Aortic dissection is more common in men but is still very rare: only about 30 people per million will have one, in a year.

 Certain conditions make a tear in the wall of the aorta more likely.
 High blood pressure over a long period of time may weaken the wall of the aorta, making it more likely to tear.
 People who already have an enlarged aorta (aortic aneurysm) are also at increased risk of aortic dissection.

 Some people are born with a condition that causes a weakened wall of the aorta.
 These conditions are uncommon and include Marfan syndrome, bicuspid aortic valve and Ehlers-Danlos syndrome.
-There is an increased risk of aortic dissection with regular cocaine use and with any extremely strenuous exercise such as weightlifting.
+There is an increased risk of aortic dissection with regular cocaine or amfetamine use and with any extremely strenuous exercise such as weightlifting.
 A severe injury to the chest may also cause aortic dissection.
 Aortic stenosis, previous cardiac surgery, having a history of aortic diseases in your family and smoking can also increase the risk.

 What symptoms does aortic dissection cause?

 Aortic dissection may cause severe chest pain and shortness of breath.
 The symptoms may be very similar to those of a heart attack.
 The chest pain starts suddenly and is often described as a tearing, ripping or shearing feeling.
 The pain often spreads to the neck or down the back.